-Funding: Anna Boyksen Fellows receive an award of max. €20,000 plus max. €50,000 for travel, accommodation and research-related costs (depending on the length of their stay).
+Funding and Fellowship award: Anna Boyksen Fellows receive max. $\in$ 50,000 for travel, accommodation and research-related costs (depending on the length of their stay).
 Fellows will be given a maximum degree of freedom as to how they utilize these funds (within bounds set by funding agencies; the funds are administered by the TUM-IAS) and their time.
-The award will be transferred to the Fellow typically in two or three installments.
+In addition, Anna Boyksen Fellows receive an award of max. $\leq$ 20,000 which will be transferred to the Fellow typically in two to three installments.
+This prize money is at the Fellow's free disposal and does not need to be disclosed or justified.